 Apps are perfect because you can carry them with you anywhere, such as the popular MyFitnessPal.
-This will help you see exactly how many calories and carbs you’re eating, which will help you continue to mentally monitor everyday foods you eat.
+This will help you see exactly how many calories and carbs you’re eating, which will help you mentally monitor everyday foods you eat.

 Track Your Calories

-There are three different ways to test ketone levels in your body, but blood testing is the best for long-term and for the highest accuracy.
-You’ll get a specific reading at any time and can see how ketone levels might change before or after meals or anything else you do during your day.
+There are three different ways to test ketone levels in your body, but blood testing is best for the highest accuracy.
+You can get a specific reading at any time and see how ketone levels might change before or after meals or anything else you do during the day.

-A lot of people only think about the high-fat and low-carb aspects of the ketogenic diet.
+A lot of people only think about the high-fat and low-carb aspects of the keto meal plan.
 But that doesn’t mean it’s a free-for-all to throw nutrition out the window.

-Eat Quality Fats
+Eat High-Quality Fats

-Sure, you might get into ketosis with low-quality foods as long as your macros check out, but that’s not healthy ketosis.
-You’ll end up paying for it long-term., and you’ll likely feel pretty bad.
+Sure, you might get into ketosis with low-quality foods as long as your macros check out, but that’s not a healthy way to maintain a state of ketosis.

 - Fatty, grass-fed meats

-- Wild fish (those omega-3s are important)
+- Wild-caught fish (those omega-3s are key)

-If you’re eating a lot of processed foods like bacon, packaged sausages, and cheese products, it’s time to switch those out for whole foods like the above.
+If you’re eating a lot of processed foods like bacon, packaged sausages, and cheese products, it’s time to switch those out for whole foods like the ones above.

 - Eat your veggies steamed.
 They’ll shrink down, which allows you to eat a lot at once.